Self-publishing

 Self-publishing is an author-driven publication of any media without the involvement of a third-party publisher.
 Since the advent of the internet, self-publishing usually depends on digital platforms and print-on-demand technology, ranging from physical books to eBooks.
 Examples include magazines, print-on-demand books, music albums, pamphlets, brochures, video games, video content, artwork, zines, and web fiction.
-Self-publishing is an alternative to traditional publishing that has implications for production, cost and revenue, distribution, and public perception.
+Self-publishing, therefore, emerges as an alternative to traditional publishing, with implications for production, cost and revenue, distribution, and public perception.

 Types

 In self-publishing authors publish their own work.
 While it is possible for an author to single-handedly carry out the whole process independently, many authors engage with professionals for specific services as needed (such as editors or cover designers).
 A growing number of companies offer a one-stop shop where an author can source a whole range of services required to self-publish a book (sometimes called "Assisted Self-publishing Providers" or "Self-publishing Service Providers").